-23. The terms of the settlement with the Resolute-Related Parties as I presently understand them are as follows: (i) once the settlement becomes effective, the Policies will be sold to the Resolute-Related Parties pursuant to a bill of sale, the mutual releases among the parties will become effective, the Resolute-Related Parties will withdraw their proofs of claim, the parties will dismiss each other without prejudice from the Declaratory Relief Action, and the Debtor shall withdraw its tender of claims to U.S. Fire; (ii) within 15 days after both the New Confirmation Order and an order approving this settlement become final, the Resolute-Related Parties will pay \$110,000,000 to the Trust; (iii) in the alternative, if the New Confirmation Order does not become a Final Order, the Resolute-Related Parties can choose to waive the requirement of finality and affirm the deal which is called the "Reaffirmation Alternative"; (iv) when the New Confirmation Order becomes a Final Order, or upon the occurrence of the Reaffirmation Alternative, the withdrawal of the claim of the Resolute-Related Parties shall become final, and dismissals with prejudice shall be filed in the Declaratory Relief Action; (v) in the event that the New Confirmation Order does not become final, and it appears that another order confirming a plan that contains the Settling Asbestos Insurer Injunction and Channeling Injunction in favor of the
+24. The terms of the settlement with USF&G as I presently understand them are as follows: (i) once the settlement becomes effective, the Policies will be sold to USF&G pursuant to a bill of sale, the mutual releases among the parties will become effective, USF&G will withdraw its proof of claim, the parties will dismiss each other without prejudice from the Declaratory Relief Action, and the Debtor shall withdraw its tender of claims to USF&G; (ii) within 15 days after both the New Confirmation Order and an order approving this settlement become final, USF&G will pay \$21,000,000 to the Trust; (iii) on or before December 31, 2016, USF&G will pay an additional \$1,000,000 to the Trust, if the New Confirmation Order and the order approving this settlement have become final, and if said conditions have not been met by December 31, 2016, then USF&G shall make such payment with 15 days of said orders become final; (iv) in the alternative, if the New Confirmation Order does not become a Final Order, USF&G can choose to waive the requirement of finality and affirm the deal which is called the "Reaffirmation Alternative"; (v) when the New Confirmation Order becomes a Final Order, or upon the occurrence of the Reaffirmation Alternative, the withdrawal of the claim of USF&G shall become final, and dismissals with prejudice shall be filed in the Declaratory Relief Action; (vi) in the event that the New Confirmation Order does not become final, and it appears that another order confirming a plan that contains the Settling Asbestos Insurer Injunction and Channeling Injunction in favor of USF&G will not be entered, then the parties have the right to terminate further rights under the Settlement, and this is called the "Termination Alternative"; and (vii) on the occurrence of the Termination Alternative, USF&G shall be deemed to have executed a bill of sale to the Debtor of the Policies, and USF&G shall have no further interests in the Policies, and the Claims of USF&G shall be deemed refiled, the Coverage Litigation can continue, and the releases are voided ab initio.